A Comparison of Preconditioned Krylov Subspace Methods for Large-Scale Nonsymmetric Linear Systems: Background

 Although the left and right-preconditioners have similar asymptotic behavior, they can behave drastically differently in practice.
-This is because the termination criterion of a Krylov subspace method is typically based on the norm of the residual of the preconditioned system.
-With a left preconditioner, the preconditioned residual $\Vert\vec{M}^{-1}\vec{r}_{k}\Vert$ may differ significantly from the true residual $\Vert\vec{r}_{k}\Vert$ if $\Vert\vec{M}^{-1}\Vert$ is far from 1, which unfortunately is often the case.
-This in turn leads to erratic behavior, such as premature termination or false stagnation of the preconditioned KSP method, unless the true residual is calculated explicitly at the cost of additional matrix-vector multiplications.
-In contrast, a right preconditioner does not alter the residual, so the stopping criteria can use the true residual with little or no extra cost.
-Unless $\vec{M}$ is very ill-conditioned, $\vec{M}^{-1}\vec{y}$ would not lead to large errors in $\vec{x}$.
-For these reasons, we consider only right preconditioners in this comparative study.
+It is advisable to use right, instead of left, preconditioners for two reasons.
+First, the termination criterion of a Krylov subspace method is typically based on the norm of the residual of the preconditioned system, which may differ significantly from the true residual.
+Figure~\ref{fig:preconditioned-vs-true-residuals} shows two examples, where the norms of the preconditioned residuals are significantly larger and smaller than the true residuals, respectively; we will explain these matrices in Section~\ref{sec:benchmark-problems}.
+Second, if the iteration terminates with a relatively large residual $\vec{r}$, then the error of the solution is bounded by

+which may differ significantly from $\left\Vert \vec{A}^{-1}\right\Vert \left\Vert \vec{r}\right\Vert $ if $\kappa(\vec{M})\gg1$.
+The stability analysis of PDE discretization typically depends on the boundedness of $\left\Vert \vec{A}^{-1}\right\Vert $ in (\ref{eq:linearsys}), so one should not change the residual unless the preconditioner is derived based on \textit{a priori} knowledge of the PDE discretization.
+One could overcome these issues by computing the true residual $\left\Vert \vec{r}\right\Vert $ at each step, but it would incur additional costs with a left preconditioner.
+Since the preconditioners that we consider are algebraic in nature, we use only right preconditioners in this study.

-Note that a preconditioner may also be applied to both the left and right of $\vec{A}$, leading to the so-called \emph{symmetric preconditioners}.
-Such preconditioners are more commonly used for preserving the symmetry of symmetric matrices.
-Like left preconditioners, they also alter the norm of the residual.
-Therefore, we do not consider symmetric preconditioners either.
+Note that in the so-called \emph{symmetric preconditioners}, the Cholesky factorization of $\vec{M}^{-1}$ is applied symmetrically to both the left and right of $\vec{A}$.
+A well-known example is the symmetric successive over-relaxation (SSOR) \cite{habetler1961symmetric}.
+Such preconditioners preserve symmetry for symmetric matrices.
+However, since they also alter the norm of the residual and our focus is on nonsymmetric matrices, we do not consider symmetric preconditioners in this study.